grame-cncm/faustdoc/src/tutorials/summation.md

 In this tutorial, we present different programming techniques to compute the **sum of *n* consecutive samples** in Faust.
 Such sums are typically used when computing the RMS value of a signal.
 It is therefore in the RMS context that we will present them.
 We will not use any predefined function, only Faust primitives, so that you can see all the details.

 The text is intended for beginners, but with some basic knowledge of Faust.
-If this is not your case you can consult the various documentations of this same site.
+If this is not your case have a look at the various documentations on this website.

 ## RMS value
 The computation of the RMS (Root Mean Square) value of a signal is defined by the following Faust expression: